-Winterim is the first two weeks of school in January where we do school differently.
-Winterim is a chance for your high school student to take learning to new heights, and to experience excitement and intense study in an area of interest that they either are passionate about or are simply curious.
-Winterim is about providing these kinds of varied learning experiences both on and off campus settings, but outside of their typical class schedule.
-That is the whole idea...to do school differently for two weeks in hopes that your student may awaken or further a passion of study that exists within them.
-The first two weeks of school in January, 9th and 10th grade students will participate in new and different electives on campus, while the 11th and 12th grade students will be participating in internship/workplace shadowing experiences.
+Winterim is held during the first two weeks of school each January.
+Fellowship provides additional learning opportunities for students to expand education beyond the classroom format.
+Winterim is a chance for students to take learning to new heights, and to experience excitement and intense study in an area that they either are passionate about or are simply interested in.
+During this time, 9th and 10th grade students will participate in new and different electives on and off campus, while the 11th and 12th grade students only will be participating in internship/workplace shadowing experiences.
+Though core academic classes will not be occuring during the Winterim session, attendance is expected and will be recorded.